 I apply some hemp oil and let that sit in.
 In this video I applied my Hertswood Wood Goo to the bowl on the lathe.

-I turn the little bit of the tenon that is left and cut it off with a knife.
+I turn the little bit of the tenon that is left off and the remove the final bit with a knife.

 Once branded and waxed the bowl is finished and ready for its new home.